 A VA loan is a mortgage loan in the United States guaranteed by the U.S. Department of Veterans Affairs (VA).
+This insurance or guarantee is for the lender and does imply a guaranty or security for the customer.
 The loan may be issued by qualified lenders.
 The VA loan was designed to offer long-term financing to eligible American veterans or their surviving spouses (provided they do not remarry).
 The Veterans Benefits Administration (VBA) provides federal guarantees for home loans to qualified applicants.
 To be eligible for a VA-guaranteed home loan, veterans must have served on active duty in the Army, Navy, Air Force, Coast Guard, or Marines.

 The specific service requirements will vary, depending on the time period during which a veteran served.
 A certificate of eligibility is required to obtain a VA loan, and the loan can be obtained through any mortgage lender who participates in the VA home loan program.
 The VA-guaranteed home loan is one of very few 0% down payment loans available in the United States (the USDA Rural Housing Loan is another).